WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Another fine addition, saving you tons of time by not having to add it yourself......
-Ya' see, we think about the builder.
+We keep the builder in mind !!!

 It was decided that a new Interior tub would need to be made to save you builder's a lot of frustration !

 An old amt funny car chassis gave up its rear wheel wells, to add to our existing floor pan.